-The LLB course syllabus covers all aspects of law in three years.
-Topics include criminal law, administrative law, and civil procedure.
-The LLB curriculum is structured into four semesters, each with a separate but similar set of studies.
-Jurisprudence, HR & International Law, Conciliation & Alternative, and Land Laws including ceiling and other local laws are some subjects studied in LLB.
+LLB courses cover all aspects of law over three years.
+Among the topics covered are criminal law, administrative law, and civil procedure.
+During the LLB program, there are four semesters, each with a similar set of courses.
+Among the subjects studied in LLB are Jurisprudence, HR & International Law, Conciliation & Alternative, and Land Laws, including ceilings and other local laws.
 Topics like criminal and civil process codes are used in tax court cases.

-The LLB program is planned in a manner where students are taught core, elective, and optional subjects.
-The core group of subjects includes labour laws, administration, jurisprudence, taxation, contract law, etc. The elective list of subjects for the LLB program is made up of women & law, comparative law, trust & equity, election, media law, healthcare law, and more.
+LLB students are required to take core, elective, and optional subjects.
+Laws pertaining to labour and administration, jurisprudence, taxation, contract law, and other subjects are included in the core group of subjects.
+For the LLB course, electives include women & law, comparative law, trust & equity, election, media law, healthcare law, and more.
 Some optional subjects that the program has comprised contract, women & law, criminology, trust, economics law of international level, etc.

 Top Distance Education Courses in India